What is the Competence and Conduct Standard?

 Possibly.
 If your qualification predates the current Ofqual-regulated Level 4 or 5 qualifications, you should:

-• Contact your education provider to confirm the course content.
+• Contact your education provider to confirm the course content, and that your qualification was regulated

 • Map it against the current qualification requirements.

-Q. I previously studied with CIH - how can I find out about my previous qualification?
+Q. I previously studied with CIH - how can I find out about my historic qualification?

 If you studied with CIH in the past you can find our historic qualification specifications here.
 These specifications are available to support housing professionals identify whether their achieved qualification meets the standard requirements.